jacob-mennell/DeployStreamlitAzure/README.md

 1. Make sure you have Docker installed on your local machine.

-2. In the root directory of your Streamlit app project, create a Dockerfile.
+2. In the root directory of your Streamlit app project in your IDE, create a Dockerfile.
 This file will define the environment and dependencies required to run your app.

 3. Build the Docker image - this can be done via the Docker Extension, once installed, just right click on the Dockerfile and click 'Build Image'.
 This can be done locally and sent to Azure later or built directly within the Azure Container Registry.
 Alternatively, the command line can be used to build the docker image and push to Azure...